Review💪 Fitness & Wellness

 - You prefer variety over depth and would rather access a broader ecosystem like Apple Fitness+ that works across multiple device types.

-Peloton's closest hardware-software competitors are iFIT (NordicTrack, ProForm machines) and Apple Fitness+. iFIT bundles its subscription with NordicTrack equipment and runs cheaper on the monthly side.
-Apple Fitness+ is dramatically cheaper and works on any Apple device, but lacks live classes and the community elements that Peloton does best.
+Peloton's closest hardware-software competitor is iFIT, which bundles its subscription with NordicTrack and ProForm machines and tends to run cheaper on the monthly side.
+On the app-only front, Apple Fitness+ is dramatically cheaper at about $10/month and works on any Apple device, but it lacks the live classes and community leaderboards Peloton does best.